 Pune Then:

-Majorirty of the human dwelling and settlement tend to bloom in the vicinity of a river bank.
-There was a human settlement on the banks of river Mutha in the present day Maharashtra.
-The river Mutha confluences with Mula River and the settlement on the right bank of Mutha is the seeding or beginning of the city Pune.
+The majority of the human dwellings and settlements tend to bloom in the vicinity of a river bank.
+There was a human settlement on the banks of river Mutha in present-day Maharashtra.
+The river Mutha confluences with the Mula River and the settlement on the right bank of Mutha is the seeding or beginning of the city of Pune.
 This settlement area is presently known as Kasabe in Pune.
-Today, Pune is one of the best known cities of India.
+Today, Pune is one of the best-known cities in India.
 It is also known as the cultural capital of Maharashtra.

-Real development of Pune started once Bajirao Peshwa settled down in Pune with the city as his headquarter of administration.
+The real development of Pune started once Bajirao Peshwa settled down in Pune with the city as his headquarters of administration.
 New areas were developed and were known as Peth.
-Peth is basically a business location.
+Peth is a business location.
 [We could see that even Bangalore was developed with many Pet.]
-New peth were either named after the person who had developed it or it was called by the name of a day of the week.
+New peth was either named after the person who had developed it or it was called by the name of a day of the week.

 Name Pune: